 Pruning -- When required for health or reasonable appearance.
 With most tree and shrub species this would not be more frequent than once every two or three years.

 Disease and Insect Control--Done only on epidemic or serious complaint basis.
-Control measures may be put into effect when the health or survival of the plant material is threatened or where public's comfort is concerned.
+Control measures may be put into effect when the health or survival of the plant material is threatened.

-Snow removal - Snow removal done based on local law requirements but generally accomplished by the day following snowfall.
+Snow removal - Snow removal accomplished by the day following snowfall.
 Some cross walks or surfaces may not be cleared at all.

 Lighting -- Replacement or repair of fixtures when report filed or when noticed by employees.